Australia 'backpacker tax': British woman wins discrimination case

 In a judgement delivered on Wednesday, the High Court of Australia said: "The question is whether that more burdensome taxation was imposed on Ms Addy owing to her nationality.
 The short answer is yes."

+The Australian Taxation Office (ATO) said the decision was only relevant in cases where the working holiday-maker had been resident in Australia for tax purposes since 2017.
+It applied only to people from the UK, Germany, Israel, Japan, Norway, Finland, Tukey or Chile.

+"Most working holiday makers will be non-residents as they are in Australia to have a holiday and working to support that holiday," a spokesperson said.

-The Australian Taxation Office (ATO) had argued there was no discrimination based on nationality.
+The ATO had argued to the court that there was no discrimination based on nationality.

 It had said the tax was designed to help backpackers avoid the higher rates of tax imposed on other foreign workers.